trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 **The strategic communications of zoos are increasingly focusing on wildlife conservation.
 This is having an impact on visitors.** A Forsa study commissioned by the German Association of Zoological Gardens in 2020 entitled “The Germans and their Zoos” found that the population generally approves of zoological gardens.[^32] In response to the question about the purpose of a zoo, the idea of the zoo as a space of recreation, which had been around since the earliest days of zoo history, was not presented as an option.
 Instead, most of those surveyed said that preserving biological diversity by keeping and breeding endangered species was an especially important task for zoos – a task that, at least in Berlin, played a role during the founding of neither Berlin Zoo nor Tierpark Berlin.

-## Showing animals – continuities and shifts
+## Showing Animals – Continuities and Shifts

 Putting animals on display still forms the basic livelihood of all zoological gardens worldwide.
 As can be seen by looking at institutions like Berlin Zoo, the reasons and justifications for showing animals like this have fluctuated and shifted over time.
 A wide range of different aspects have been at the forefront of guests’ and zoos’ interests, and corporate communication as well. **The reason for this is the different functions that putting animals on display has fulfilled at various points in time.** There have frequently been discrepancies between the ideas held by zoo management and visitors as to why animals should be shown.
 The latter have demanded the ‘entertainment factor’ as something that is at least equal with other aspects.
 The management of Berlin Zoo clearly favoured other purposes at the beginning, but as a joint-stock company, it was forced to meet this wish.[^33]